alpaca-finance/alpaca-v2-money-market/README.md

 ### Opening the market

-`AdminFacet.openMarket()` This will deploy an interest bearing token, in short ibToken, that represent the share in the lending pool and debtToken that represent the share in over collateralized lending pool
+- To create a market for lending and borrowing `AdminFacet.openMarket()` This will deploy an interest bearing token, in short ibToken, that represent the share in the lending pool and debtToken that represent the share in over collateralized lending pool

 ## Contracts Call